dataswift/open-source-developer-portal/app/guides/provisioning/04-out-of-the-box.md

 ![infrastructure-overview](/images/milliner-architecture.png)

-The repository consists of a set of nested templates that deploy the following:
+The solution consists of a set of nested templates that deploy the following:

  - A tiered VPC with public, private and database subnets, spanning an AWS region and two availability zones.
  - Security groups controlling what services can be reached and from where